Culture Francia

 The estate has also beautifully landscaped gardens.

-Another highlight of the estate is its bird of prey shows, which take place one or more times a day.
+Another highlight of the estate is its bird of prey shows.

 11. Gabarre River Cruise